Skip to main content

 For your brows, a fine-tipped pencil gives you the control to draw small, hair-like strokes for a completely natural look.
 Beyond that, a fluffy brush for bronzer and a smaller, denser brush for blush are great additions.
 The right tools make application easier and ensure your products blend beautifully.

-How to Create a Flawless Base
+How to Create a Flawless, Natural Skin Look

 A radiant, natural-looking makeup application always starts with a great base.
 Think of it as creating the perfect canvas.
 When your skin is prepped and your foundation is applied correctly, everything else—from your blush to your eyeshadow—just looks better.
 The goal isn't to cover up your skin, but to even out your complexion and create a smooth, healthy-looking glow that looks like you, just more refreshed.
 These steps will help you build a beautiful base that feels comfortable and lasts all day.